MathiasSteilenAxpo/Interview-Data-Driven-Merit-Order/README.md

 # Live Coding Assignment

-If there is time after the discussion of your results, there will be a simple live-coding exercise about hydropower dispatch.
+If there is time after the discussion of your results, we will be doing a simple live-coding exercise about hydropower dispatch.

 **Data:**